Harijith-R/Apache-Airflow/Readme.md

 ### Requirement

-1. mysql server
-    can use this role
+1. Mysql server can use this role `git@github.com:Harijith-R/MySQL.git`
-    `git@gitlab.intra:kochi-infra-tools/mysql.git`

 2. Database to be created
 3. Mysql user to be provisioned